conor-sm/conor-sm/README.md

-I am a 15 year old aspiring airline pilot who does programming for fun and I have won the Daydream Cambridge Hackathon with my team.
+I am a 15 year old aspiring airline pilot who does programming for fun and won a Daydream Hackathon with my team.

 ---